Telephone numbers in Ukraine: Previous dialing plan

 Ukraine (similarly to most of ex-Soviet Union countries) used to have a four-level (local, zone, country, international) open dialing plan.
 For all non-local numbers, the required trunk prefix was '8' followed by an auxiliary dial tone after it (optional on digital exchanges), with the following '2' for in-zone calls, followed by an area code, and '10' for international calls.

 Russian invasion

 Following the 2014 Russian invasion of Ukraine, the Russian-occupied regions of the Republic of Crimea and the Federal City of Sevastopol were issued with the Russian telephone codes +7 352 and +7 869 respectively by the Russian authorities.

-Following the 2022 Russian invasion of Ukraine, the Russian-occupied regions of the Donetsk and Luhansk People's Republics were issued with the Russian telephone area codes of 856, 949 and 857, 959 respectively.
-Whilst the Kherson and Zaporizhzhia Oblasts were considered incorporated into the Russian Federation by Russia, these regions were not given area codes that are part of the Russian telephone numbering plan.
+Following the 2022 Russian invasion of Ukraine, the Russian-occupied parts of the Donetsk and Luhansk regions were issued with the Russian telephone area codes of 856, 949 and 857, 959 respectively.
+Whilst the Kherson and Zaporizhzhia Oblasts were considered annexed into the Russian Federation by Russia, these regions were not given area codes that are part of the Russian telephone numbering plan.
 They currently use Russian and/or Ukrainian cellular phone numbers and/or the existing Ukrainian fixed area codes.
 Whilst the situation ever changes on the ground the exact usage of phone numbers in these areas thus varies.